Go Ad-Free

 European Respiratory Health Survey:

-That is what Norwegian researchers discovered in analyzing results from 6,235 volunteers in the European Respiratory Health Survey (Svanes et al, American Journal of Respiratory and Critical Care Medicine, online Feb 16, 2018).
-These participants were tracked for more than two decades.
+Norwegian researchers discovered the deleterious effects of quats on lung function when they analyzed results from 6,235 volunteers in the European Respiratory Health Survey (Svanes et al, American Journal of Respiratory and Critical Care Medicine, online Feb 16, 2018).
+They tracked these participants over more than two decades.

 Are Cleaning Products as Bad as Cigarettes?